iWaNadai/JXT-Pharma-Notes/content/Notes/Chemistry and Matter.md

 Molecules are commonly used to refer to compounds; molecules are any substance that is comprised of two or more elements regardless of the number of unique elements involved.
 (Ex. $O_2$ is both an element and a molecule, $H_2O$ is both a compound and a molecule.)
 ### Mixtures
 Mixtures are described a mixture of two or more pure substances and can be further classified into [[#Homogeneous Mixtures|heterogeneous]] and [[#Homogeneous Mixtures|homogeneous]] mixtures.
 #### Heterogeneous Mixtures
 These are mixtures where their components are still differentiable from one another (Ex. a mixture of oil and water).

 Heterogeneous Mixtures come in different forms such as:
-- Suspension (Solid & Liquid) - A fluid that contains solid particle that are insoluble and are sufficiently large for sediementation.
+- Suspension (Solid & Liquid) - A fluid that contains solid particle that are insoluble and are sufficiently large for sedimentation.
 - Emulsion (Liquid & Liquid) - A mixture of two liquids where the two components are immiscible.
 - Solid Sol (Solid & Solid) - A solution wherein both the solute and solvent are solid.
 - Aerosol (Solid and/or Liquid & Gas) - A solution where in small liquid and/or solid particles are dispersed in a gas.